-No medication shall be administered without proper written consent/ permission by the parent/guardian and/or physician.
+No medication shall be administered without proper written consent/permission by the parent/guardian and/or physician.
 The school nurse will provide you with the proper form for the type of medication.
 All medications must be brought to the nurse in their original container, labeled with the students' name and accompanied by the proper form.
-Instructions for administering medication will include identification, quantity, purpose and possible side effects.
 All medications must be delivered to the nurse by the parent/guardian unless approved by the nurse or school administration.
 Students are prohibited from carrying any medications on school grounds except for certain emergency medications by prearrangement with the nurse and physician.
 The school nurse will dispense all prescription and non-prescription medications.
-If the nurse is absent or not available, a responsible trained alternate may dispense as allowed by the Alaska Nursing Regulations.
-Certain medications may not be delegated and alternate accommodations will be arranged to the extent possible.
+If the nurse is absent or not available, a responsible trained alternate may dispense as allowed by the Alaska Nurse Practice Act.
+Certain medications may not be delegated and alternate accommodations will be arranged.
 Medication administration is dependent upon the nurse's discretion and observation of possible adverse reactions or interactions and may be referred to the physician as needed to insure the safety of the student during school hours.
 Expired medications and/or medical supplies will not be used by ASD; parent/guardian must supply current medications and supplies at all times.
-Expired medications and/or medical supplies will not be used by ASD; parent/guardian must supply current medications and supplies at all times.

-Please be sure to provide the school with a current Epinephrine autoinjector (epipen) for any school field trip.
+Please be sure to provide the school with a current Epinephrine autoinjector (epipen) or inhaler for any school field trip.
 Homeopathic and herbal medications will not be given at school due to prohibition by the Alaska Nurse Practice Act.
+Medication forms are available from your doctor, the school office or online at the ASD website under Health Services.